 Due to emergencies we sometimes need to postpone bookings at short notice.
-It may be necessary to postpone your surgery even after you have been admitted to hospital.
+It may be necessary to postpone your surgery even after you have been admitted for hospital care.
 We will book your surgery into the next available time slot.

 You can help your own recovery by learning about your condition on our HealthInfo West Coast website.

-The main reception area at Grey Base Hospital is available 24 hours a day.
+The main reception area at Te Nīkau, Grey Hospital & Health Centre is available 24 hours a day.
 (Please note: If you are looking for additional information about Buller Health visit our Buller Health facility page).
-For security after-hours access to the hospital is via main entrances.
+For security after-hours access to the facility is via main entrances.
 If the main doors don’t automatically open, please use the telephone on the wall and call “O” for operator assistance.
 If you need help finding your way, the main reception is a very good place to start.

 If you have been using Meals on Wheels, home help or District Nursing services please contact the service before you come into Te Nīkau, Grey Hospital & Health Centre.

 If you have a disability and you are likely to require extra help during your hospital admission or at your Outpatient appointment, please plan your visit.
 We suggest you telephone prior to your arrival and ask to speak to the relevant service so that you and staff can plan for your individual needs.

 If you require assistance with hearing, sight or other disabilities, please talk to your nurse.